The Residency

 • TRP provides hands-on training for underemployed or unemployed adults with a pathway to a lifelong career and economic stability

-• Residents participate in courses for 18 months and work with a mentor teacher for one school year while receiving pay and benefits.
+• Residents participate in courses for 14 to 18 months and work with a mentor teacher for one school year while receiving pay and benefits.

 • Residents are eligible for a full-time teaching position upon completion of the program and certification requirements